 beat this until all lumps are out and

-put on medium heat and stir
+put on medium heat and stir constantly

 until it begins to boil slowly, when

-it is semi-thick remove
+it is semi-thick remove from heat

 and add 1 teas.
 Vanilla flavoring and 1/2 stick of margarine

-stir again till melted.
+and stir again till melted.

 Serve over hot biscuits (bisquick fools them